abdulalimemon/phone-review-website/README.md

 # Getting Started with Phone Review Website

-## This project was about Phone Review Website [Phone Review Website](https://github.com/facebook/create-react-app).
+## This project was about [Phone Review Website](https://p-7.netlify.app/).

+* This Website about phone reviews.
+* This Website Build With CSS Framework Bootstrap and JavaScript Library React.
+* It has 5 pages
+    * Home
+    * Reviews
+    * Dashboard
+    * Blogs
+    * About
+* For Charts I use Recharts.